Harry’s influence in the Muggle world

 The Harry Potter references in Japanese TV are nothing compared to the ones in Potter’s homeland.
 You can spot references to Harry everywhere.
-From shows like How I Met Your Mother, The Simpsons and The Big Bang Theory, to Disney shows directed to children.
-He shows up in the big screen too.
+From shows like How I Met Your Mother, The Simpsons, and The Big Bang Theory, to Disney shows directed to children.
+He shows up on the big screen too.
 In The Internship, for example, there’s a muggle quidditch game.
-And the first 5 minutes of How to Train Your Dragon 2 shows a different version of Quidditch in which players mount dragons instead of brooms and use sheep instead of Quaffles or Snitches.
+And the first 5 minutes of How to Train Your Dragon 2 show a different version of Quidditch in which players mount dragons instead of brooms and use sheep instead of Quaffles or Snitches.

-As you would expect Harry Potter has also been an inspiration to many authors and artists.
-They make references to him, talk about him and are inspired to write/paint/sing because of him.
+As you would expect, Harry Potter has also been an inspiration to many authors and artists.
+They make references to him, talk about him, and are inspired to write/paint/sing because of him.
 Rowling’s bestseller series started its own music movement, ‘wizard rock’, which has been growing and becoming more popular over the years.
-In addition, amazing writers as James Patterson or David Levithan make references to him in their books; others like Rick Riordan saw Harry Potter as an inspiration to write their own novels.
-There’s also thousands of incredible fan art out there including paintings by amazing artists like the American painter, Shannon Bonatakis (she’s the author of the painting above).
+In addition, amazing writers like James Patterson or David Levithan make references to him in their books; others like Rick Riordan saw Harry Potter as an inspiration to write their own novels.
+There are also thousands of incredible fan arts out there including paintings by amazing artists like the American painter Shannon Bonatakis (she’s the creator of the painting above).